Nealstephenson777/Excursion/README.md

 ## General info

-This project aims to demonstrate my ability to write semantic html while keeping web accessibility in mind.
+This project aims to demonstrate a fraction of my ability to write semantic html while keeping web accessibility in mind.

 ##  Project-Objectives
 ###  Excursion: